moonmaster9000/specdown/README.markdown

 raise "name in scope" if defined? name
 ```

-## Non-executing code blocks
+## Non-executable code blocks

-As of version 0.3.0, you must use explicitly mark any codeblocks you
+As of version `0.3.0`, you must surround any codeblocks you
-want specdown to execute with github-flavored fenced codeblocks.
+want specdown to execute with a github-flavored backtick fence.
 This
 change is not backwards-compatible with previous versions; you'll need
 to update your tests if you want to upgrade to this version.